 Now, the rest of the online world is following suit.

 Emails are deleted almost immediately if they aren’t optimized for mobile and websites are abandoned for the same reason.

-To eliminate this issue, pick a themed website that is already mobile-friendly, and for email, use an email system like MailChimp so the optimization is built-in.
+To eliminate this issue, pick a themed website that is already mobile-friendly, and for email, use an email service providers like MailChimp so the optimization is built-in.

 9) GET PERSONAL, NOT CORPORATE

 Staying up with digital marketing trends means becoming more human.

 Customers no longer want to be affiliated with brands who aren’t “real.”